tm24fan8/Home-Assistant-Configs/readme.md

 Just a place to track my work on my personal Home Assistant configuration, and learn as I go.
 Maybe also TRY to keep myself a little bit more organized ;)

-## New location for Node-RED flows
+## Node-RED flows

-I have recently started using the Node-RED Projects feature, which makes version control for my flows a LOT easier than it was before.

-With this change, the Node-RED flows are now in their own repo.
-They can be found at [HA-NerdFlows](https://github.com/tm24fan8/HA-NerdFlows).
+My Node-RED flows can be found at [HA-NerdFlows](https://gitea.nerdhomeinc.com/home_automation/HA-NerdFlows).
+Additionally, code used in function nodes in my Node-RED flows can be found at [HA-NerdFlows-Functions](https://gitea.nerdhomeinc.com/home_automation/HA-NerdFlows-Functions).

 ## Attributions